michelellam/project-blue-pandas-revision/README.md

 ## What we acomplished and learned
 We were able to build an portfolio that we're proud of, some of the most important achievements are:

-- Implementation of the Google Maps API for the PLaces page
+- Implementation of the Google Maps API for the Places page
 - Dynamic rendering of the information using data from a JSON and routing parameters
-- Proficient colaboration within the team and grat comunication
+- Proficient collaboration within the team and great comunication
-- Being able to quickly learn how tu use Flask and Jinja
+- Being able to quickly learn how to use Flask and Jinja

 ## Installing and running
 ### Instalation